lokpio/erc721/README.md

 ## Improvement
 For now, it requires the seller to confirm the order.
 In the future, another contract maybe deployed and act as the operator(middle man) to facilitate the whole process.
-It should results auto swapping between the Nft and ETH.
-Also, the new contract can act as the wallet to hold all the selling nfts etc...
+It should result auto swapping between the Nft and ETH.
+Also, the new contract can act as the wallet to hold all the selling Nfts etc...